ng-Classic/ng-classic/packages/compiler-cli/src/ngtsc/typecheck/README.md

 ### Generation process

-Angular Classictemplates allow forward references.
+Angular Classic templates allow forward references.
 For example, the template:

 ```html
 The value is: {{in.value}}